bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Okay, we're jumping around now, so the episode's getting confusing.
 Sorry, people.
 But there is this other...
-Sort of what it ultimately comes down to this discussion, I think, is whether burying a soft fork, As we've explained throughout this episode, whether that should be considered a consensus change or not, and by extension, whether it should be a BIP, Bitcoin Improvement Proposal.
+Sort of what it ultimately comes down to this discussion, I think, is whether burying a soft fork, as we've explained throughout this episode, whether that should be considered a consensus change or not, and by extension, whether it should be a BIP, Bitcoin Improvement Proposal.

 ## Bibs

-Speaker 0: 00:31:15

-So if you see it as
+So if you see it as...

 Speaker 1: 00:31:16

-a consensus BIP, because you can have an informational BIP that's not a consensus BIP.
+A consensus BIP, because you can have an informational BIP that's not a consensus BIP.

 Speaker 0: 00:31:20